jewalky/wadstomp/README.md

  *  -map              Specifies input map name.
 The last occurrence in all resources will be used.
  *  -out              Specifies output WAD filename.
 Default is wstomped.wad
  *  -outmap           Specifies output map name (will be replaced if already present in output WAD)
  *  -defswani         Specifies custom DEFSWANI.DAT file.
 It is used by the script to enumerate vanilla animations and switches (those present in IWAD).
+Default is swan_defswani.dat.

 Features:
  * Does not copy unused textures.